untillpro/scm4j/scm4j-vcs-api/README.md

 scm4j-vcs-api provides:
 - A simple interface to implement basic VCS-related operations
 - Set of functional tests wchich are common to each VCS implementation.
 Functional tests for a certain VCS implementation are done by implementing few abstract methods of base test class.
 Implemented in [scm4j-vcs-test](https://github.com/scm4j/scm4j-vcs-test)
-- Working copy management for operations which must be executed on local file system
+- Working copies management for operations which must be executed on a local file system

 # Terms
 - `IVCS`